Last updated May 2026

 - Top eject still complicates traditional scope mounting

-- Made in Japan by Miroku, which bothers some buyers (it shouldn’t)
+- Made in Japan by Miroku, which bothers some buyers, it should not

-- You will not want to scuff this one in the brush
+- You won’t want to scuff this one in the brush

 The Miroku-of-Japan production line is held to tighter tolerances than the original New Haven guns ever were.
 People still grumble about it not being made stateside, but the truth is the Miroku 94s are mechanically as good or better than any 94 in history.